 2.2.
-Data Collection
+Data collection

 To complete the surveys, two separate efforts were made to obtain the opinions of experts in Turkey and Kuwait in the Excel environment.
 The survey was prepared in both Turkish and English, and survey participants were asked to answer in the language they were most comfortable with.
-In order to avoid any misunderstandings in the surveys conducted in the State of Kuwait, the Arabic equivalents of some terms were also conveyed to the participants when necessary.
+To avoid any misunderstandings in the surveys conducted in the State of Kuwait, Arabic equivalents of some terms were also provided to the participants when necessary.